-The Society was set up to bring to the Club influential speakers from a wide and diverse group of disciplines, such as academia, the Arts, commerce, diplomacy, the media, the military and politics.
-A prominent speaker is invited to address the Society on a theme of his/her choice on the first Tuesday of each month except January and August.
-Past speakers have included politicians amongst them being a number of the current cabinet, sporting personalities, captains of industry and ambassadors.
-Members can meet the speakers at an informal pre-lunch reception, followed by lunch, presentation and a Q&A session.
-Adhering to the Chaltham House Rule, our events provide a unique insight into topics of the day and are renowned for their informative but relaxed atmosphere.
+The Society was set up to bring to The Caledonian Club influential speakers from a wide and diverse group of disciplines, such as academia, the Arts, commerce, diplomacy, media, the military and politics.
+A prominent speaker is invited to address the Society on a theme of his/her choice on the first Tuesday of each month, except August.
+Past speakers have included politicians, members of the current cabinet, sporting personalities, captains of industry and ambassadors.
+Members can meet the speakers at an informal pre-lunch reception, followed by lunch, presentation and a Q & A session.
+Adhering to the Chatham House Rule, our events provide a unique insight into topics of the day and are renowned for their informative but relaxed atmosphere.

 The Chairman is Stuart Thom.

-The Caledonian Club Racing Society, formed in 1996, has owned 17 horses across 16 consecutive Syndicates.
-The Society has had cosiderable success recording 27 wins since its inception with a strike rate of Wins to Run of 12%.
-The objective is to provide a low cost entry into racehorse ownership, where members can enjoy the benefits of this and also participate in the friendship of the many organised social events.
-Throughout the season we arrange race days, stable and stud visits and dinner with prominent guest speakers.
-The Society’s horses are trained by Group 1 winning trainer Hughie Morrison who is based at Summerdown Stables, East Ilsley, Newbury.
+The Caledonian Racing Society formed in 1996, has owned 18 horses across 18 consecutive Syndicates.
+The Society has had considerable success recording 28 wins since its inception with a strike rate of Wins to Runs of 12%.
+The objective is to provide a low cost entry into racehorse ownership, where the members can enjoy the benefits of this and also participate in the friendship of the many organised social events.
+Throughout the season we arrange race days, stable and stud visits and dinners with prominent guest speakers.
+The Society’s horses are trained by the three times champion jockey and now successful trainer Richard Hughes at Weathercock House Stables, Upper Lambourn.

 The Chairman is Graham Doyle.